-Have you always wanted to be a published writer?
+Have you always wanted to be a published writer and earn MCLE credit and other benefits in the process?
 ISBA newsletters provide the perfect opportunity for practicing attorneys, law students, or anyone who can provide a unique legal perspective.
-Have you always wanted to be a published writer and and earn MCLE credit and other benefits in the process

 Over 40 ISBA Sections and Committees produce their own newsletters with content tailored to their community of lawyers and substantive areas of practice.
 Each newsletter publishes a minimum of four issues per year, and every article is then archived on the ISBA website.